mtorres253/mtorres253.github.io/chapt-1/index.md

   - Clarifying a desired outcome
   - Rationally exploring and evaluating potential solutions: Brainstorming.
   - Identifying and implementing a solution.
-  I will get into more details about Problem-solving in Chapter 5
+  I will get into a lot more detail on this in the chapter on Mindful Problem-solving
 - Information seeking:
   - Asking around
   - Researching online